catseye/toolshelf/README.markdown

 #### When referring to an already-docked source ####

+When referring to a source which is already docked, a single source specification may resolve to multiple sources.
+Notably, the source specification `all` refers to all sources which are currently dockes.

 When referring to a source which is already docked, `toolshelf` allows you to give just the source's base name, omitting the site name and the user name.
 For example, to build the first source we docked above, you